 Senior safety Reggie Cooper also contributed four tackles, giving him 153 in his career to tie the school record for defensive backs set by All-American Larry Wachholtz from 1964-66.

+But, in the end, it was the kicking game that made the difference as the Huskers piled up 323 yards on punt and kickoff returns.
 "The big difference in the game was the kicking game," said Husker Coach Tom Osborne.
 "We had a punt blocked that cost us two points, but, other than that, our kicking game was dominant."

 Sophomore Wingback Tyrone Hughes led the charge as he returned eight total kicks 247 yards, tying the NCAA Division I-A record for kick-return yards set by Brigham Young's Golden Richards against North Texas State in 1971.
 Hughes, who would later be named Big Eight offensive player-of-the-week, returned three kickoffs 153 yards to break the old school record of 140 set by Bob Smith at Missouri in 1951.
 He capped the day by applying the coup de grace to the Wildcats with a 99-yard kickoff return touchdown with 3:52 left.
 It was the first kickoff-return touchdown by a Husker in five years and the longest for NU in 41 seasons.
 Hughes also had a career-long 66-yard punt return, which set up the Huskers' first-period field goal.

 However, another slow start, one in which the Huskers managed one field goal in their first six possessions, left Osborne feeling frustrated.